-1. Electric models
+1. Electric Models

 They are powered by an electric motor and rechargeable cells (Ni-Cd, Li etc).
-The electric motors may be brushed or brushless.
+The electric motors may be brushed or brush-less.

 These models use a mechanically or electronically driven control to deliver signals to the electric motor attached in the car.
 The power transmitted to the engine is directly proportional to the signals transmitted by the transmitter.
 That is, the more you pull the trigger, the faster will your car run.

-The best model for beginners to work with.
+This is the best model for beginners to work with.

-2. Nitro powered models
+2. Nitro Powered Models

 Some of their advantages are that they do not need frequent refueling, are cheaper to maintain over a long term and last much longer.

-Buying Guide for Radio Controlled Cars
+Buying Guide for RC Cars

 These brands are known for manufacturing top quality racing model cars.